trtrgfh/Fake-News-Headlines/README.md

 # Results and evaluation
 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20200620180439/Gini-Impurity-vs-Entropy.png" width="450"/>

-One downside of using only one decision tree is that small changes in the training set could result in a completely different decision tree, so creating multiple trees (tree ensembles) could make the algorithm more robust.
+One downside of using only one decision tree is that small changes in the training set could result in a completely different decision tree.
+This could lead to a very unstable and unreliable model, and one way to address this issue is by creating multiple trees (tree ensembles) to make the algorithm more robust.

 ### Random Forest Algorithm Intuition
 - Using sampling with replacement to create a new training set of size m